-With just one intimate and exclusive 36-guest vessel, True North Adventure Cruises focus on in-depth itineraries in Australia and Papua New Guinea, providing guests with an unmatched opportunity to get off the beaten track and discover an amazing and remote part of the world.
+With just one intimate and exclusive 36-guest vessel, True North Adventure Cruises focus on in-depth itineraries in Australia, Indonesia and Papua New Guinea, providing guests with an unmatched opportunity to get off the beaten track and discover an amazing and remote part of the world.

 True North Adventure Cruises are an extremely specialist company.
 Australian owned, their offices are based in Broome, which is the key port from which you can explore the fantastic Kimberley region.
 Their 36-guest vessel True North is operated by an Australian crew and has a typically Aussie style with an additional touch of luxury, laid-back yet refined.
 There really is no more authentic way to travel and explore Australia's stunning coastline.
 An onboard helicopter and 6 dedicated small expedition boats help you discover the areas in which you'll travel, and the ship itself is perfectly designed to navigate the shallow coastal environments and river systems in which it operates.